nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/RNAseq-on-Cavatica/rna_seq_8.md

     The `project-files` directory which contains all the input files is a read only file system while you have read-write permissions for the `workspace` and `output-files` directories.

 * **workspace** is the default working directory for the analysis.
 You can use the RStudio <span class="highlight_txt">Upload</span> option to get files from your local computer to the workspace.
 * **output-files** can be used as the directory to save all the outputs from your analysis.
-If not specified, the files are saved to workspace
+If not specified, the files are saved to workspace.
 * **project-files** is the directory containing all the input files from the current project.
 Since it is a read only file system, no changes can be made to these files via the editor interface.

 <a name="upload"></a>